JAForbes/blog/posts/Pulling Date Stamps from Commits.md

 Pulling Datestamps from commits and formatting them with moment.js
 ==================================================================

 Date stamps are working.
-I tried to use [John Resig's pretty date script](http://ejohn.org/blog/javascript-pretty-date/) , which is pretty nice, but is only suited for twitter-like situations, because the longest description it has is 'n weeks ago'.
+I tried using [John Resig's pretty date script](http://ejohn.org/blog/javascript-pretty-date/) , which is pretty nice, but is only suited for twitter-like situations, because the longest description it uses is 'n weeks ago'.

 So I googled some more and found [moment.js](http://momentjs.com/), which is mind blowingly good.
 Reminds me of Python's date support.